 Research and Editorial Manager

-Amy Brouillette is the research and editorial manager Ranking Digital Rights.
-Prior to joining RDR, Brouillette served as director of the European Media Program at the Center for Media, Data and Society (CMDS) at Central European University in Budapest.
+Amy Brouillette is the research and editorial manager of the Ranking Digital Rights project.
+Prior to joining RDR, Amy served as director of the European Media Program at the Center for Media, Data and Society (CMDS) at Central European University in Budapest.
 Her work at CMDS involved developing and managing the Center’s research and projects related to media and freedom of expression rights in Europe.
 Along with managing research, she was responsible for organizing and leading networking and training activities aimed at strengthening digital and freedom of expression rights, working in collaboration with key partners at the Organization for Security and Co-operation in Europe (OSCE), the United Nations Educational, Scientific and Cultural Organization (UNESCO), and digital rights groups.

 Lisa graduated magna cum laude from the University of New Hampshire, with bachelor degrees in international affairs and business administration, with a focus on international business and economics.
 She completed her master’s degree at Humboldt University in Berlin, in agricultural economics, where she wrote her thesis on the impact of satellite imagery application in agriculture.

 Laura Reed (at New America) is a senior research analyst with the Ranking Digital Rights project.
 Before joining RDR, Laura conducted research on the intersection of human rights and information technology for several research institutes.
 As a research analyst with Data & Society, she wrote about the role of algorithms in shaping digital media and the public sphere.
 Previously, Laura was a research analyst for Freedom on the Net, Freedom House’s annual index of global internet freedom.
 In this capacity she collaborated with local researchers around the world to assess internet users’ access to technology, freedom of expression, and right to privacy.